mbalandis/mal-manager/README.md

 - Clone this repo on your computer or server.

-- Copy .env.example .env and fill the information.
+- Copy .env.example to .env and fill the information.
   - `APP_TOKEN=mysupersecuretoken` is just whatever you want and will be used as Bearer for POST request.

 - Docker (recommended)